GorML/Neural-Network-Zoo/README.md

-# Neural-Network-Zoo
+# Neural Network Zoo

-🕸️ Neural Network Architectures implemented in PyTorch and Swift for Tensorflow.
+## 🕸️ Neural Network Architectures implemented in PyTorch and Swift for Tensorflow.